 Live Willow Revetment – ‘Bio-engineering’ Preferable to the Environment Agency

 Cut off Walls – Interlocking steel sheet piles to provide a waterproof barrier for stopping leaks

-Our consultancy service offers impartial advice based on good practice and our own experience of building, operating and maintaining hundreds of water courses and water features in the UK and abroad.
+Our consultancy service offers impartial advice based on good practice and our own experience of building, operating and maintaining hundreds of water courses in the UK and abroad.

 As Environment Agency Framework Contractors, we have close working relations with many office holders within the Environment Agency throughout the regions, which can help us to foresee and thereby avoid potential problems.
 The consultancy services we can offer include:

 We have a dedicated fisheries division with the skills and equipment for all aspects of fisheries work.
 This allows us to offer a comprehensive range of fisheries management and environmental monitoring services.